adamofarch/nextbige_assignment/README.md

 2. `/api/login/` -- This endpoint as expected of it, logs in the user through the django's default SessionAuthentication using the form-data(username and password) provided in the request, and as it is also a POST request this endpoint is also CSRF validated.
 To use this endpoint one would need to set the content type request headers to application/json or application/x-www-form-urlencoded and provide the valid username and password in body of the request.

-3. `/api/profile` -- This endpoint is protected and requires user's AuthToken to authenticate, which is generated automatically upon registering and can be obtained with hitting a login request to the application.
+3. `/api/profile` -- This endpoint is protected with JWT Authentication and requires user's AuthToken to authenticate, which is generated automatically upon registering and can be obtained with hitting a login request to the application.
 You can also find the AuthToken in the database, Log into the admin panel to find it manually.
 To access this endpoint one would need to mention Authorization header in the request headers with the `Token <your_token>` as it's value, and not to forget, it is a GET request only endpoint as per the requirement.

 ## Testing Using Pytest